usccolumbia/materialsatlas/docs/user-guide/tcsp.md

 2. Select the space group of target structure.
 Input 0 if do not want to specify
 3. Input your email to receive download link of predicted results
 4. Click Predict Now button
+5. Wait for email notification for job completion.
+A download url link will be sent to your email to collect results.
+Unzip the results zip file to get the multiple predicted cifs and related process files.

 #### Interpreting the Results